mutaremalcolm/saas-ai-platform-with-chat-gpt-integration/README.md

 Inception AI aims to democratize advanced AI functionalities through a user-friendly platform.
 By integrating ChatGPT and using innovative technologies, the project enhances user productivity and offers flexible pricing, showcasing strong technical expertise and aligning with Capstone objectives.

+## **Known Issues**

+The video and audio generation models have occasionally been observed to take an extended time to produce content in deployment.
+As a result, API requests may time out before a response is received.

+To mitigate this, a `vercel.json` file was introduced to extend the API call timeout to **300 seconds**.
+The root cause of the delay appears to be that the model generation engine sometimes starts in a **cold state**, requiring additional time to warm up before producing content.

+---

+## **Upcoming Improvements**

+To further enhance reliability, a **polling-based solution** will be implemented.
+This approach will ensure more consistent API responses while preventing timeouts.
+However, it requires refactoring the following components:

+- **API Endpoint:** Adjustments to support polling logic.
+- **Loader Component:** Introduction of a new component to handle real-time status updates.
+- **UI Updates:** Enhancements to display loading states and final results more effectively.

+### **Expected Benefits:**
+✅ More reliable API calls.
+✅ Improved user experience with real-time status updates.
+✅ Elimination of timeouts.
+✅ Better compatibility with a serverless architecture.

+A ticket has been created in the project Kanban to track the implementation of these improvements.

 </div>

 <!-- -------------------------------------------------------------------------- -->